tamerakassie/Kera-VisFormer/README.md

-Transformer uses Keras to make Predictions of Visibilities.
+Transformer uses Keras to predict next token visibilities in a time-series like manner.